 - Practice good posture — keep your head up, back straight, and shoulders squared

 Many people get TMD without ever having braces.
-Symptoms usually wax and wane regardless of whether braces are worn.
-If your TMD is related to an imbalance in your bite, orthodontics may be a part of managing TMD symptoms.
-Your dentist can help you determine if you should see an orthodontist to manage your TMD symptoms.
+Symptoms usually come and go regardless of whether braces are worn.
+If your TMD is related to an imbalance in your bite, orthodontics can be an important part of managing TMD symptoms.
+Your dentist can refer you to an orthodontist to manage your TMD symptoms.